jries/SMAP/LocMoFit/docs/references.rst

 ==========
 This page details all the classes, methods, and functions of the framework.

-.. automodule:: @SMLMModelFit
+.. automodule:: @LocMoFit

 Fitter
 ======
 This is the handle class definition.

-.. autoclass:: SMLMModelFit
+.. autoclass:: LocMoFit
     :show-inheritance:
     :members: